ejackson1228/express-note/README.md

 <br>
 <br>

-<a href="https://floating-mountain-82862.herokuapp.com/" alt="deployed heroku app">Link to Deployed Application</a>
+<a href="https://note-express.herokuapp.com/" alt="deployed heroku app">Link to Deployed Application</a>
 <br>
 <br>

 ## Description
-A note-taking app that uses persistent storage with express.js
+A personal note-taking app that uses persistent storage with a simple JSON file and express.js.

 ## Table of Contents
   - [Description](#description)